The MBA program in the field of culture, heritage and citizenship.

 Duration and study load

 The part-time MBA CHC lasts 2.5 years.
 Outside of class hours, the study load will be an average of ten hours per week.

-Monday afternoon and Monday evening.
+The lectures are on Monday afternoon and Monday evening, every other week.
 Consultation meetings will take place in the morning.
-Together with your fellow participants you will work on cases and assignments, prepare presentations and comment on each other’s work.
+Here, together with your fellow participants, you will work on cases and assignments, prepare presentations and give feedback on each other’s work.
+This is all done with the guidance of lecturers and NLBA employees.

 The MBA CHC can be attended in Dordrecht, Utrecht, and Breda (subject to sufficient participation per location).